sea-bass/pyrobosim/docs/source/usage/path_planners.rst

                 inflation_radius=grid_inflation_radius,
             )

+Next, you should implement a ``reset()`` method.
-If you want any data to be resettable -- for example, if the world changes and you want to generate a new occupancy grid -- you can create a ``reset()`` method and put your code in there.
+This is needed if, for example, the world changes and you want to generate new persistent data structures such as a new occupancy grid or roadmap.
+If your planner does not have any such data, you still must implement this.

 .. code-block:: python